Explaining Bayesian Neural Networks: Introduction

 In this work, we will propose and investigate different techniques for explaining the decision-making process of (deep) BNNs.
-Our suggested approaches are method-agnostic, i.e. they can build on any arbitrary explanation method for regular (non-Bayesian) \emph{DNNs}, which is transformed into a local attribution method for \emph{BNNs}.
+Our approach is method-agnostic, i.e., it can build on any arbitrary explanation method for regular (non-Bayesian) DNNs, which are transformed into a local attribution method for BNNs.
 The proposed method can be combined with any (approximate) inference procedure of BNNs.
 In computational experiments, our approach interestingly revealed that BNNs implicitly employ multiple heterogeneous prediction strategies.
 The reason is that BNNs exhibit numerous modes, and approximately one can think of a mode as a prototypical prediction strategy.
 In contrast, in a standard non-Bayesian DNN, the prediction is deterministic and thus cannot extract multi-modal explanations.
-With our proposed method, we are now able to visualize the different modes thus revealing the intrinsic multi-modality in the decision-making of BNNs (and by association: DNNs).
-For practical purposes and to enable the reader to replicate our results we publish our source code\footnote{The code will be made available on github.}.
+With our proposed method, we are now able to visualize the different modes, thus revealing the intrinsic multi-modality in the decision-making of BNNs (and by association: DNNs).

-In the following we summarize the main contributions of this work: \begin{itemize} \item We provide a theoretical justification along with a detailed practical explanation for usage of the \textbf{Mean Explanation} as the most simplistic option to explain the decision-making process of a BNN. \item We propose a new method called \textbf{UAI}: Union and Intersection Explanation---a practical approach that is capable of translating the uncertainty information of a BNN's prediction into input feature uncertainty, thus enriching the XAI explanations with (un)certainty information. \item We investigate the \textbf{multi-modality} and variability of the decision-making process of BNNs by clustering sampled explanations. \item \textbf{Generality:} We observe that local attribution of regular (non-Bayesian) DNNs can be enhanced by \textit{Bayesianization} procedure: approximating posterior distribution around mode weights. \end{itemize}
+In the following, we summarize the main contributions of this work\footnote{Code and reproduction instructions are available at \url{https://github.com/lapalap/explaining-bnn}.}: \begin{itemize} \item \textbf{Mean explanation under an approximate posterior:} we provide conditions under which the explanation of the predictive mean equals the mean of explanations (Lemma~\ref{thrm:Expectation}, Theorem~\ref{thrm:ExpectationLRP}). \item \textbf{UAI (Union/Intersection) aggregations:} percentile-based summaries that expose stable vs. opportunistic features and yield uncertainty-aware heatmaps (including UAI$^+$). \item \textbf{Explanation diversity:} we cluster the sampled explanations in order to visualize diverse explanatory patterns that may arise under the chosen posterior approximation. \item \textbf{Generality and cost:} the framework is method- and inference-agnostic and adds only linear overhead $O(N\cdot C_{\text{attr}})$ (with $C_{\text{attr}}$ the cost of the base attribution). \end{itemize}